Your web browser is outdated and may be insecure

 As long as you were in the correct category of membership at the time of the incident leading to the referral, you’ll be referred to our legal department where a member of the screening team will be assigned to your case.

-We’ll send you a client care letter which clearly sets out what you can expect from us and what you need to do.
+We’ll send you a client care letter and 'On the Case' leaflet, which clearly set out what you can expect from us and what you need to do.

 The role of the RCN’s legal team is to provide you with advice and representation and present the case in a way that will bring about the best practicable outcome for you.